 Further information about Test, Trace, Protect is available here.

 Common Issues to Consider for Funerals and Marriages

-Although marriages and funerals can happen, Welsh Government guidance indicates that, as for re-opening for private prayer, the service should be kept as simple and short as possible.
+Although marriages and funerals can happen, Welsh Government guidance indicates that, as for re-opening for private prayer and services, the service should be kept as simple and short as possible.

 - Welsh Government guidance states that activities such as singing or chanting should not take place given the increased risk of infection from these activities.
 Recorded music may be appropriate as an alternative to hymn singing.
 Music should not be at a volume that makes normal conversations difficult.

 - Welsh Government guidance also states that you should not play musical instruments that are physically blown into e.g wind or brass instruments.
 However, a pipe organ can now be played as part of a worship, funeral or wedding service.
 The decision to use an organ (which requires a limited quantity of air to pass through the mechanism) should be based on a risk assessment and adherence with social distancing, hand hygiene and cleaning guidance.
 The use of alternative instruments such as an electronic keyboard or recorded music should still be considered.
 A pipe organ may also be played for practice or maintenance purposes when the building is closed to the public.